JamieElls/MB-210-Dynamics365forSales/Instructions/Labs/LAB[MB-210]_M02Lab01_Manage_Customers.md

 1. Click **Reactivate Lead**.

 1. The Lead will be reactivated, the status will change to New, and the record will become editable.

+### Task 5 - Qualify Additional Leads

+1. Qualify the additional leads you created in **Exercise 1**.

+1. Take note of the information carried onto the Opportunity records.